On behalf of The Law Office of Gustavo E. Frances, P.A.

 Valuation of Your Business

 Apart from the individual assets, your business likely has value as a whole.
 You will need to determine what the actual value of your business would be if you were to sell at the time of your divorce.
 Determining value is essential because your spouse may be able to receive half of the overall worth of the company.

 You can value your business using a variety of methods, but the most common means is to hire a CPA or other business valuation, expert.
 If the value is contested, your spouse may employ his or her own valuation expert as well.
 The court will then have to determine which expert is more credible or believable to decide on the actual value of the business for purposes of the divorce.

 The valuation process can be incredibly intrusive and cumbersome.
 It can also be expensive.
 In some circumstances, it may be worth settling on a value amount between the parties instead of going through this extensive process.

 Business owners have a lot of pride in their company.
 If one spouse built and maintains the business, it will be far easier to let him or her keep that asset and focus on other property to make the property division fair and equitable.

 Get a Lawyer that Knows Business

 Valuing businesses and business assets can be complicated.
-You need a Fort Lauderdale divorce attorney that has experience with this particular type of property in a divorce.
-The Law Office of Gustavo E. Frances can help.
+You need a Fort Lauderdale divorce lawyer that has experience with this particular type of property in a divorce.
+The Law Office Of Gustavo E. Frances, P.A. can help.
 Contact me to learn more.